CASE STUDIES

 There was also a personal layer to this project: I got this client through a referral.
 The founder of ICV is Dr. Jeff, Founder & CEO, with 30 years of experience as a management consultant, trainer, lecturer, and researcher.
 That background made one thing clear very quickly: this website could not feel improvised.
 The credibility of the business was already there, so the website had to feel equally credible.

-At that point, the real challenge was no longer “how do we build a good-looking website?” but how to build a website system that makes sense for a large content volume, stays lightweight, and does not create unnecessary technical overhead.
+At that point, the real challenge was no longer “how do we build a good-looking website?” but how to build a website system that makes sense for a large content volume, stays lightweight, and avoids unnecessary technical overhead.

 Short Summary & Key Takeaways